 Award-winning poet and fiction writer Patricia Traxler is the author of three collections of poetry, Forbidden Words (University of Missouri), The Glass Woman (Hanging Loose Press), Blood Calendar (William Morrow), and a novel, Blood (St. Martins Press), which was also published in an Irish/UK edition, and in Spanish, Swedish, and German translations.
-Her second novel, Necessary Strangers, will be out in 2014, and she has just completed work on her fourth poetry collection, The Fires.
+She has just completed work on her fourth poetry collection, The Fires, and her second novel, Necessary Strangers.

 Traxler was born and raised in San Diego, California, one of eight children in a working-class Irish-Catholic family.
 She was much influenced by her maternal grandmother, Nora Dunne, a poet from County Cork, Ireland, who lived with the family for several years during Traxler’s childhood.
 “I often saw Gran working on her poetry in a green clothbound ledger, and heard her around the house reciting poems like Shelley's ‘To a Skylark,’ just for the delight she took in them, so poetry always seemed an ordinary and necessary part of life to me.”